 The sound of sirens and a mass of university students filled the streets near College Hill until the early hours of the morning last week.
 This was to celebrate the annual tradition of burning couches and partying on the street to kick off the school year.

 Welcome week was a dry week — until Sept.
 10 at midnight, students were not allowed to use substances or be under the influence on campus.
-Partygoers moved to Graham Street, where couches and other objects burned in the road.
+Partygoers moved to Graham Avenue, where couches and other objects burned in the road.
 The sound of sirens followed.

-“I couldn’t believe that they were actually burning a couch in the middle of the street,” said Cesar Camacho, a second-year international student from Ecuador, who saw the burnings from his house on Graham Street.
+“I couldn’t believe that they were actually burning a couch in the middle of the street,” said Cesar Camacho, a second-year international student from Ecuador, who saw the burnings from his house on Graham Avenue.

 “I was just cooking some chicken when I heard loud noises coming from outside of my house … I looked out of the window and saw a huge fire with a lot of people gathered around.”